 This federal treatment of investment income can affect state taxation of the same income in various ways.
-Even beneficial federal tax rates, which were not binding on states, may tend to influence how partnerships are structured and how income is generated so as to obtain that beneficial federal treatment.
-This incentive to seek investment income status, as opposed to ordinary income status, may have effects on state taxes.
-Another example is the sourcing of deferred gains from like-kind exchanges.
+Even beneficial federal tax rates, which are not binding on states, may tend to influence how partnerships are structured and how income is generated so as to obtain that beneficial federal treatment.
+In other words, the incentive to seek federal investment income status, as opposed to ordinary income status, may have effects on state taxes.
+An example is the sourcing of deferred gains from like-kind exchanges.
 States have sometimes grappled with how to source the deferred gains where the sale of property occurs in one state and the reinvestment in other property occurs in a separate state.

-Loss Limitation Rules - Effect on Income from Investment Partnerships
+Loss Limitation Rules - Limited Effect on Income from Investment Partnerships